-Kyoko Moya will be forever remembered not only for her talents but for the unconditional love she bestowed upon those fortunate enough to be part of her life.
+Kyoko Miya will be forever remembered not only for her talents but for the unconditional love she bestowed upon those fortunate enough to be part of her life.
 Her spirit, like the gardens she tended, will continue to bloom in the hearts of her family and friends, reminding all who knew her of the beauty inherent in a life lived with purpose and devotion.

-A Memorial Service will be held on Tuesday, November 26, 2024, at 11 a.m. at the Ogden Buddhist Church, 155 North St. Friends may visit with family on Monday, November 25 from 6 to 8 p.m. at Lindquist’s Roy Mortuary, 3333 W. 5600 S.
+A Memorial Service will be held on Tuesday, November 26, 2024, at 11 a.m. at the Ogden Buddhist Church, 155 North St., Ogden, UT.
+Friends may visit with family on Monday, November 25 from 6 to 8 p.m. at Lindquist’s Roy Mortuary, 3333 W. 5600 S.

 Monday, November 25, 2024